roamtouch/app-helloworld-android/README.md

 > A sample application for Android developer with gestureKit technoloty.

 ## Usage

+Draw the h gesture or press the button.

+## Setup

+### Import GestureKit jar file into the project.

+* Download the last version of GestureKit jar file from [Download Page](http://www.gesturekit.com/learn/downloads/)

+* Import the jar file into your project.

 ### To enable the Helper, add the dependency GestureKitHelper plugin.

 Helper plugin is disabled.
 You should download the [GestureKitHelper](https://github.com/RoamTouch/gesturekit-helper-android) plugin.

-1) Import the library into your workspace.
+* Import the library into your workspace.

-2) Edit the properties of the GKPlayer and add the imported library.
+* Edit the properties of the GKPlayer and add the imported library.

 Make sure you uncomment this line on your code to load the plugin.